Cody Bellinger Player Props: Cubs vs. Guardians

-Cody Bellinger -- with a slugging percentage of .294 in his past 10 games (including zero home runs) -- will be in action for the Chicago Cubs versus the Cleveland Guardians, with Tanner Bibee on the mound, on July 1 at 7:15 PM ET.
+On Sunday, Cody Bellinger (.412 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs face the Cleveland Guardians, whose starting pitcher will be Aaron Civale.
+First pitch is at 2:20 PM ET.

-In his last appearance, he strung together two hits (going 2-for-4) against the Guardians.
+In his most recent game, he strung together three hits (going 3-for-4 with a double) against the Guardians.

 Cody Bellinger Game Info & Props vs. the Guardians